Shared Flavors , Shared Memories

 "What will you do without good kimchi?"

-Once I understood kimchi this way, as a method rather than a fixed recipe, finding substitutes felt natural.
-Over time, I started using vegetables with similar texture or bite.
+Once I understood kimchi as a method rather than a recipe, finding substitutes felt natural.

+At the open-air markets in The Hague, I encountered radishes I had never seen before.
+I didn't know their names at first.
+Through trial and error, I learned which ones held up to salting and which collapsed.
 Some turned out surprisingly well.

-While exploring the open-air markets in The Hague, one of the largest multicultural markets in Europe, I encountered radishes I had never seen before.
-I didn’t know their names at first, but through trial and error, I learned which ones were good for kimchi.

 Collage of nine photos showing ingredients and preparation stages for making kimchi